brokenhappy/KotlinConfCodeInTheDark/README.md

 Prizes will be awarded immediately after audience voting concludes for each session.

 ## Participation tips:
  - There is not a lot of time.
 To improve your odds we recommend:
    - Be in time.
 This is a 10 minute challenge in a 15 minute break.
 You might have less time if there are delays as a sign of respect to our awesome speakers!
    - Focusing on layout first yields the best results
    - Colors do a lot too!
+But be prepared to choose the RGB color yourself for best results! ;)
  - The one time you are allowed to run: Use desktop, it's fastest, most likely to pass, and you can freely resize the pane.
  - Being able to interact is **not** a requirement.
  - Animations and anything asynchronous is not needed.